top of page

 The current accreditation status of Northern Territory hospitals is provided on the Accreditation Status page.

-Prevocational Accreditation Committee (PAC)
+Prevocational Accreditation Committee

-The role of the Accreditation Committee will reflect the direction and needs of the Medical Board of Australia (MBA) in relation to registration requirements for PGY1 doctors in the Northern Territory.
+The role of the Prevocational Accreditation Committee will reflect the direction and needs of the Medical Board of Australia (MBA) in relation to registration requirements for PGY1 and PGY2 doctors in the Northern Territory.
 A further role is to advocate for prevocational doctors and IMG’s education and training opportunities through the implementation of accreditation standards.

-Prevocational Accreditation Panel (PAP)
+Prevocational Accreditation Panel

-The Prevocational Accreditation Panel (PAP) is established to consider accreditation survey team findings and endorse/not endorse survey team report recommendations, including the recommended period of accreditation that should be granted (max 4yrs).
+The Prevocational Accreditation Panel is established to consider accreditation survey team findings and endorse/not endorse survey team report recommendations, including the recommended period of accreditation that should be granted (max 4yrs).

 bottom of page